-We are seeking an outstanding individual with the highest levels of integrity, authority and independence.
-Candidates will be tested on their ability to operate effectively as the Chair of UKEF Board (noting its remit and the listed role responsibilities) and an ex-officio member of the DBT Board.
-To aid the panel's assessment of credibility, they will consider candidates' ability to demonstrate the following:
+We are seeking an outstanding individual with an enthusiasm for supporting UK exports.
+Candidates will be tested on their ability to operate effectively as the Chair of UKEF's Audit Committee as well as a member of the wider UKEF Board.
+Candidates' ability to demonstrate the following will be considered:

-Essential Criteria:
+Essential Criteria